 Interacting with variants in the Variant Explorer is easy: just search for any genetic variant in the search bar.

 The variant summary dashboard contains a summary of apps available for analysis of the variant.
-Apps include identification, beacons, germline analysis, somatic analysis, literature, notes and more.
-By clicking on each app you enter the full-screen view and get a more detailed analysis.
+Apps include identification, beacons, germline analysis, somatic analysis, literature, classification and more.

 The variant identification application visualizes the sequence alteration at the reference genome level.
 The top part, variant identification, lists the following information: